TLIO response to Future Forests Panel consultation

 The consultation ended on 31st July 2011.
 TLIO's response at the time is copied below.

-Despite having ditched clause 17 & 18 of the Public Bodies Bill after huge public outcry across the country early in 2011 (half a million people signed 38 Degrees’ petition), the fact remains that within the existing legal framework, the government can sell-off up to 15% of it’s public forests in each four-year public spending period (15% sell-off every 4 years means some 38,700 hectares, could be sold off over the next five years).
+Despite having ditched clause 17 & 18 of the Public Bodies Bill after huge public outcry across the country in early 2011 (half a million people signed 38 Degrees’ petition), the fact remains that within the existing legal framework, the government can sell-off up to 15% of it’s public forests in each four-year public spending period (15% sell-off every 4 years means some 38,700 hectares, could be sold off over the next five years).

-However, in ditching the initial plan for wholesale sell-off, the existing 15% sell-off and future sales became subject to them agreeing new acceptable criteria for sale which they consulted upon in a review into the future of the public forest estate, which was conducted by an independent government-appointed panel.
+However, in ditching the initial plan for wholesale sell-off, the existing 15% sell-off and future sales are now subject to them agreeing new acceptable criteria for sale which they consulted upon in a review into the future of the public forest estate, which was conducted by an independent government-appointed panel.
 The panel also explored the issues of public access and biodiversity within the review.
 The Forest Campaigns' Network comprised of all the regional grassroots campaigns across the country were not given a seat on the Forestry Panel.
 On the panel were representatives of the big NGOs (such as the National Trust, RSPB & the Woodland Trust – all of whom were criticised for being initially slow to respond critically to the government’s unconditional sell-off proposals).

 Initially there were concerns that the panel, in answering to the same minister who cooked up the plans to sell the forests in the first place, could be under pressure to rubber-stamp more sell-offs.
 This has thankfully proved not to be the case.